digiltd/oh-rtd-test/GCal-Binding.md

 ## Calendar Event Configuration

+The event title can be anything and the event description will have the commands to execute.

-The format of Calendar event content is simple and looks like this:
+The format of Calendar event description is simple and looks like this:

     start {
       send|update <item> <state>